ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 For outbound authentication, credentials should be stored outside the code in a storage system that is protected from all outsiders (including local users on the same system/cloud host).
 Ideally, all credentials would be stored in an encrypted file or database, but in many environments, this is difficult to do (where do you store the key to access the key?).
 At the very least, store credentials in something like a file or database table with permissions that are as restrictive as you can practically make them.
 Environment variables are generally a weaker way to store credentials, since their values are available to the entire process that loads them, but in some circumstances this is acceptable… and it is generally much better than hardcoding credentials.

-🔔 Hardcoded credentials are such a common cause of security vulnerabilities that they are 2019 CWE Top 25 #19.
-This weakness is [CWE-798](https://cwe.mitre.org/data/definitions/798.html), *Use of Hard-coded Credentials*. *Insufficiently Protected Credentials* are 2019 CWE Top 25 #27 as [CWE-522](https://cwe.mitre.org/data/definitions/522.html).
+🔔 Hardcoded credentials are such a common cause of security vulnerabilities that they are 2021 CWE Top 25 #16 and 2019 CWE Top 25 #19.
+This weakness is [CWE-798](https://cwe.mitre.org/data/definitions/798.html), *Use of Hard-coded Credentials*.
+The related *Insufficiently Protected Credentials* is 2021 CWE Top 25 #21 and 2019 CWE Top 25 #27 as [CWE-522](https://cwe.mitre.org/data/definitions/522.html).

 ### Quiz 2.2